deuxfleurs-org/garage/doc/Load_Balancing.md

 - the disruption in case of adding/removing a node is not as low as it can be, as we show with the following method.

-A quick description of MagLev:
+A quick description of MagLev (backend = node, lookup table = ring):

 > The basic idea of Maglev hashing is to assign a preference list of all the
 > lookup table positions to each backend.
 Then all the backends take turns